Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Abstract

 \section{Abstract}

 Asynchronous pipeline parallelism maximizes hardware utilization by eliminating the pipeline bubbles inherent in synchronous execution, offering a path toward efficient large-scale distributed training.
 However, this efficiency gain can be compromised by gradient staleness, where the immediate model updates with delayed gradients introduce noise into the optimization process.
 Crucially, we identify a critical, yet often overlooked, pathology: this delay scales linearly with pipeline depth, fundamentally undermining the very scalability that the method originally intends to provide.
-In this work, we investigate this inconsistency and bridge the gap by rectifying delayed gradients through \solution{}, restoring scalable asynchronous training while maintaining performance.
-Specifically, we observe that the deleterious effects of delayed gradients are exacerbated when the Hessian eigenbasis is misaligned with the standard coordinate basis.
-We demonstrate that this misalignment prevents coordinate-wise adaptive schemes, such as Adam, from effectively leveraging curvature-aware adaptivity.
-This failure leads to significant oscillations in the optimization trajectory and, consequently, slower convergence.
-We substantiate these findings through both rigorous theoretical analysis and empirical evaluation.
-To address this challenge, we propose the use of \solution{}, demonstrating that it effectively mitigates the alignment issue and significantly accelerates convergence in asynchronous settings.
-For example, our training of a 1B-parameter LLM with \solution{} achieves the same training loss in $76.8\%$ fewer iterations compared to the best-performing asynchronous pipeline parallel training baseline.
+We trace this pathology to a specific property of the optimization landscape: the misalignment between the Hessian eigenbasis and the standard coordinate basis, which triggers oscillations in the update trajectories of coordinate-wise adaptive optimizers.
+We identify that these oscillations cause delayed updates to diverge from their true counterparts, invalidating their use for current iterations.
+This insight is formalized through theoretical analysis, including a convergence bound showing that basis misalignment amplifies the delay penalty, and substantiated with empirical evaluation.
+To address this, we propose \ourmethod{}, a framework that rotates the optimizer's coordinate system to align with the Hessian eigenbasis, keeping delayed updates useful.
+We theoretically demonstrate that \ourmethod{} minimizes basis misalignment, thereby counteracting the conditions that amplify delay penalties.
+Empirically, in training up to a 3B-parameter LLM, basis rotation reduces the required iterations by 81.7\% compared to the best-performing asynchronous baseline.\footnote{Our code is available at \url{https://github.com/LOG-postech/basis-rotation}. }